AkIyAm4/TriGeo/README.md

 # TriGeo
 Geometry and trigonometry calculator and quiz game combined in one program.

-- This beginner project is still under work.
-About 80% progress have been made.

 ## Current Features:

 - The on file user interface of the calculator-quiz program.